mmmirrra/mmmirrra.github.io/_posts/2023-08-11-MultimediaSystem-Utilization.markdown

   - In particular, role-playing games (RPG) that can be played online by a large number of players are called MMORPG (Massively Multi-player Online RPG).
 - Simulation games
   - A game that allows you to virtually experience various tasks and movements/
-  - Rather than moving according to a pre-made plot in a given situation, various situations unfold depending on the gamer's actions/
+  - Rather than moving according to a pre-made plot in a given situation, various situations unfold depending on the gamer's actions.
 - Types of simulation games
   - Piloting simulation
     - Directly controlling an airplane, tank, etc.